The Phantom of Pine Hill: Plot

-Nancy Drew, along with her friends arrive for the Emerson University June Week celebration.
+Nancy Drew, along with her friends Bess and George, arrive for the Emerson University June Week celebration.
 There is a mix-up with the motel reservations, but Ned comes to the rescue.
 Afterward, Ned and Nancy go to a dance, where a young waiter, Fred, spills drinks on Nancy's dress.
 After cleaning up, Nancy realizes that her pearl necklace is missing, leading her to a baffling mystery.
 John Rorick, a descendant of the early settlers of the town, invites the three girls as his guests at his historic mansion on Pine Hill.

-After they arrive, he tells them of the phantom who haunts the mansion's library.
-John also relates the weird family saga of a lost French wedding gown and of valuable gifts and gold coins that were lost in the sinking of the 'Lucy Belle' one hundred years ago.
-After discovering a secret passage to the library from the chimney and a secret shack, the suspicion turns on Fred and his father.
+After they arrive, Rorick tells them of the phantom who haunts the mansion's library.
+He also relates the family saga of a lost French wedding gown and of valuable gifts and gold coins that were lost in the sinking of the Lucy Belle ship one hundred years ago.
+Rorick departs, leaving the sleuths with his housekeeper for most of the story.
+Nancy works with her friends, Ned, and the police to solve the mystery.
+After her discovery of a secret passage to the library from the chimney, the suspicion turns on Fred and his father.

-In between enjoying the university's June Week, river pageant, and fraternity dances, Nancy and her friends work diligently to solve the mystery of Pine Hill and locate the long-lost wedding treasures.
+In between enjoying the university's June Week, river pageant, and fraternity events, Nancy and her friends work diligently to solve the mystery of Pine Hill and locate the long-lost wedding treasures.